 Here's the average pay raise employees can expect in 2024

-With prices still running hot around the U.S., million of workers are counting on a large enough annual pay bump to keep them a step ahead of inflation next year.
+With prices still running hot around the U.S., millions of workers are counting on a large enough annual pay bump to keep them a step ahead of inflation next year.

 Employers plan to offer an average salary increase of 4% for 2024, according to a new survey from WTW, which advises companies on compensation issues.
 That figure is slightly lower than in 2023, when raises averaged 4.4%, but still tops the roughly 3% increase companies were offering in previous years, the consulting firm found.